rackerlabs/support-how-to/content/how-to/rackspace-fabric/rackspace-fabric-faq/index.md

 {{</accordion>}}

 {{<accordion title="I am unable to edit a ticket.
 I am getting the notification as I don't have permission to update." col="in" href="accordion2">}}
-Customer should raise the ticket in one of those 5 categories (Change/Incident/Account/Billing and payments/Request for information) and select appropriate account and product.
 Contact an admin (customer side) or contact the Customer Success Manager or Support Team.
 {{</accordion>}}